Elizabeth Economy: Education and career

-Dr. Economy received her undergraduate degree from Swarthmore College, her Master of Arts from Stanford University and completed her PhD in Political Science at the University of Michigan.
+Economy received her undergraduate degree from Swarthmore College, her Master of Arts from Stanford University and completed her PhD in Political Science at the University of Michigan.

 Economy is an acclaimed author and expert on Chinese domestic and foreign policy.
 Her most recent book is The World According to China.
 She is also the author of The Third Revolution: Xi Jinping and the New Chinese State, which was shortlisted for the Lionel Gelber Prize for foreign affairs books, and By All Means Necessary: How China’s Resource Quest Is Changing the World with Michael Levi.
 Her book The River Runs Black: The Environmental Challenge to China’s Future was named one of the top fifty sustainability books by the University of Cambridge, won the 2005 International Convention on Asia Scholars Award for the best social sciences book published on Asia, and was listed as one of the top ten books of 2004 by The Globalist, as well as one of the best business books of 2010 by Booz Allen Hamilton’s Strategy+Business magazine.
 She also coedited China Joins the World: Progress and Prospects with Michel Oksenberg and The Internationalization of Environmental Protection with Miranda Schreurs.
 Her books have been translated into a dozen languages.

 She serves as the East Asia book reviewer for Foreign Affairs Magazine.

 Economy hosts China Considered, a podcast produced by the Hoover Institution that features conversations with policymakers, scholars, and activists on China’s evolving domestic and international roles.
 The show explores the forces shaping China’s trajectory and examines their implications for the global order.

 She has taught at Columbia University, Johns Hopkins University's Paul H. Nitze School of Advanced International Studies, and the University of Washington's Jackson School of International Studies.

 From 2008 to 2014, Economy served as a member and then Vice Chair of the World Economic Forum (WEF)'s Global Agenda Council on the Future of China.
 From 2014 to 2016, she served as a member of WEF's Global Agenda Council on the United States.

 In 2008, Economy received an honorary doctor of laws degree from Vermont Law School.